kennbach/qr-code-component/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties
+- CSS Variables
 - CSS Grid
 - Mobile-first workflow
 - Accessibility Aware

 ### What I learned

-While developing this app I learned that color scheme trigger an accessibility warning for text contrast.
-Not wanting to stray from the restrictions of the project's design file, I left them as is, but noted that the designers should reevaluate their color choices.
+While developing this app I learned that the color scheme triggered an accessibility warning for text contrast.
+Not wanting to stray from the restrictions of the project's design file, I left them as is, but noted that the designers should re-evaluate their color choices.

 I also learned to change the root font-size from base-16 (16px) to base-10 (10px), making setting styles using `rem` much more intuitive, and fast.
 It is much easier to calculate what rem value would equal a size 15 font using base-10 (1.5rem) compared to base-16 (0.9375rem) simply by setting the root font-size to 62.5%, as shown below: